 Punk rock has always given voice to the anti-establishment while raging against the machine and trying to promote the voice of people who aren’t often heard.
 It is an all-inclusive genre.
-No matter who you are, you have a home in punk.
-Now is your time to catch up on the history of the defining genre.

 So dive headfirst into the crowd with these five punk documentaries.
 If anything, they’ll show you that nobody should ever feel left on the outside.
 We guarantee your pent up restlessness will dissipate and fuel your urge to get back into the moshpit.